a-type/gnocchi/README.md

-# Aglio
+# Gnocchi

-Aglio, a tiny groceries list app.
+Gnocchi, a tiny cooking app.

 The web app is designed to work local-first and local-only.
 Users can subscribe to sync their list between devices and unlock realtime collaboration with family or friends they shop with.